jerryxu9/CPEN-400Q-Project/README.md

 ### Ying Qi Wen
 - Worked on first sampling method with tutorial in [1]
 - Implemented building the kernel and solving the RFF regression problem
+- Implemented the experiments and produced the graphs.

 [1] https://pennylane.ai/qml/demos/tutorial_expressivity_fourier_series.html